 19. Winston Churchill Foundation Scholarship

-Named after the Prime Minister who rallied British during World War II, the Winston Churchill Foundation offers a lucrative, merit-based scholarship for $50,000 to $60,000.
-American citizens interested in studying science, mathematics, or engineering at the University of Cambridge for nine to 12 months should apply.
-Eligible college seniors must be finishing bachelor’s degrees at participating U.S. institutions, pursue master’s study in STEM disciplines, attain a minimum GPA of 3.7, and contribute to scientific discovery.
+The Winston Churchill Foundation Scholarship is named after the Prime Minister who rallied British during World War II.
+These are lucrative, merit based scholarships for $50,000 to $60,000.
+Applicants must be U.S. citizens interested in studying science, mathematics, or engineering.
+They will study at the University of Cambridge for nine to 12 months.
+Eligible college seniors must be finishing bachelor’s degrees at participating U.S. institutions.
+They must intend to pursue master’s study in STEM disciplines.
+They must attain a 3.7 GPA.
+And finally, they must contribute to scientific discovery.

 Contact